Estimated reading time: 5 minutes

-Many people have asked me why dogs eat grass and some owners have even tried to stop the dog
+.One thing many people have asked me is why dogs eat grass, and some owners have even tried to stop the dog

 So why do dogs eat grass?